forem/forem/docs/backend/algolia.md

 ---
-title: Alogia
+title: Algolia
 ---

-# Alogia for Search and Caching
+# Algolia for Search and Caching

-Alogia is a third party service which powers the search and is a caching layer for various endpoints.
-When working with the API is very likely would will need to utilize Alogia.
-You will need to sign up for a free-tier account, reterieve the keys and provide those keys to the Rails application.
+Algolia is a third party service which powers the search and is a caching layer for various endpoints.
+When working with the API is very likely would need to utilize Algolia.
+You will need to sign up for a free-tier account, retrieve the keys and provide those keys to the Rails application.

 ## Algolia: Sign up